 Being a 20 year resident, Andre Scott brings first-hand experience to the WCDC board.

-Now serving as a legislative assistant to Representative Ed Gainey, Andre’s passion to provide information access to his own community and beyond is a natural extension of his interpersonal skills and community engagement experience.
+A therapist, who formerly worked as a legislative assistant to Representative Ed Gainey, Andre’s passion to provide information access to his own community and beyond is a natural extension of his interpersonal skills and community engagement experience.